louisguitton/guitton.co-hugo/content/posts/trax.md

 )
 ```

-## Training
+## Model Training using training.Loop

-For training, there is the concep of a "task" which wraps the data, the optimiser, the metrics etc...
+For training, there is the concept of a "task" which wraps the data, the optimiser, the metrics etc...

 ```python
 # Training task.